-A maximum of 50 user-defined fields may be set up in LABWORKS.
+A maximum of 100 user-defined fields may be set up in LABWORKS.
 Fields closer to the top of the list have priority in the user interface for searches and other functions; so place the most commonly used fields at the top.
 User field 1 also has extended search and formatting capabilities.
 When defining the field name, be descriptive but be aware that LABWORKS limits the field name to 16 characters.
 Field size is limited to 160 characters, and field names are limited to 16 characters and should not contain spaces or non-DOS filename characters.
 Careful pre-planning of the user field setup is a necessity.

 1. Type in the new field name, type, and size in both tables, making sure the field has the same properties in other tables.
-These fields can be text, date/time, or numeric.
+These fields can supports following datatypes.